 These activities require the services and commitment of a full-time Music Director, as well as some supporting funds for the outreach activities.
 The Philip Lank Trust is seeking to create a substantial endowment, so that these may be funded on a permanent basis out of interest on the

 As well as setting up the trust, work has started on the musical outreach to local schools and the St Wulfram’s Youth Choir has been formed.
-The trust now supports the tuition of 3 choristers on the organ (having promoted 2 more choristers onto the RSCM Pipeline Scheme and 2 onto the Young Organ Scholars Trust scheme.
+The trust now supports the tuition of 5 choristers on the organ having promoted 4 more choristers onto the RSCM Pipeline Scheme or the Young Organ Scholars Trust scheme.
 When necessary the trust also subsidises the choristers' costs for the cathedral visits so that no child should be unable to attend for financial reasons.
 In 2016 an award from the Ouseley trust enabled us to set up a Chorister Scholarship scheme for those moving from the treble line to sing alto tenor or bass in the Youth Choir.
+The Ouseley Trust have been very generous in subsequent years and we are hoping to be able to fund 10 choral scholarships in 2017/2018 should we be successful in securing funding.

 As the endowment grows through donations, grants and bequests, we shall be able to increase the range of activities that the trust can support.